puikchan/udacity.data_visualization/README.md

 Udacity Data Visualization "Data Set Options" - [Titanic Data](https://docs.google.com/document/d/1w7KhqotVi5eoKE3I_AZHbsxdr-NmcWsLTIiZrpxWx4w/pub?embedded=true)

 This data set contains demographics and passenger information from a subset (891) of the 2224 passengers and crew on board the Titanic.
 More information about the data set[ can be found here](https://www.kaggle.com/c/titanic-gettingStarted).
-The data set is included in the project submission in folder ./data, and the description is provided in appendix A.
+The data set is included in the project submission in folder ./data, and the description is provided in Appendix A.

 For the purpose of data visualization in this project, only the following fields were used,
 ```